llm-operator/docs/docs/source/index.rst

 Do you want an API compatible with OpenAI to leverage the extensive GenAI ecosystem?
 If so, LLM Operator is what you need.
 It instantly builds a software stack that provides an OpenAI-compatible API for inference, fine-tuning, and model management.

-Check out the :doc:`getting_started` section for further information, including how to install LLM Operator.

-Pleas also see the presentation below to what you can do with LLM Operator:
+Pleas see the presentation below to learn more:

 .. raw:: html